-Our net cash flows from financing activities were €42.1 million and €4.4 million for the periods ended June 30, 2019 and 2020, respectively.
-Net cash flows from financing activities for the six-month period ended June 30, 2019 was primarily attributable to (i) €28.1 million of net proceeds received in April 2019 following the capital increase issuing and selling ordinary shares, (ii) receipt of €14.0 million from the second tranche of the EIB loan in March 2019 and (iii) €981 thousand of proceeds from warrant subscriptions.
-These funds were partially offset by (i) €567 thousand of repayments related to our conditional advances and lease contracts, including interest, and (ii) €423 thousand of transaction costs resulting from the capital increase and our contemplated initial public offering.
-Net cash flows from financing activities for the six-month period ended June 30, 2020 was primarily attributable to the €5.0 million HSBC PGE Loan and a new €350 thousand conditional advance granted by Bpifrance to Curadigm in connection with the Deep Tech Grant, offset by payments of lease liabilities and interest payments for the existing EIB loan and loans from Bpifrance and €261 thousand of transaction costs.
+Our net cash flows from financing activities were \notin 42.1 million and \notin 4.4 million for the periods ended June 30, 2019 and 2020, respectively.
+Net cash flows from financing activities for the six-month period ended June 30, 2019 was primarily attributable to (i) \notin 28.1 million of net proceeds received in April 2019 following the capital increase issuing and selling ordinary shares, (ii) receipt of \notin 14.0 million from the second tranche of the EIB loan in March 2019 and (iii) \notin 981 thousand of proceeds from warrant subscriptions.
+These funds were partially offset by (i) \notin 567 thousand of repayments related to our conditional advances and lease contracts, including interest, and (ii) \notin 423 thousand of transaction costs for the six-month period ended June 30, 2020 was primarily attributable to the \notin 5.0 million HSBC PGE Loan and a new \notin 350 thousand conditional advance granted by Bpifrance to Curadigm in connection with the Deep Tech Grant, offset by payments of lease liabilities and interest payments for the existing EIB loan and loans from Bpifrance and \notin 261

 Our net cash flows used in operating activities was €26.0 million and €41.2 million for the years ended December 31, 2018 and 2019, respectively.
-The net cash used in each of these periods primarily reflects the net loss for those periods, which increased by €20.6 million, from €30.3 million for the year ended December 31, 2018 to €50.9 million for the year ended December 31, 2019, resulting primarily from the increase in operating expenses of €15.8 million.
+The net cash used in each of these periods primarily reflects the net loss for those periods, which increased by €20.6 million, from €30.3 million for the year ended December 31, 2018 to €50.9 million for the year ended December 31, 2018, resulting primarily from the increase in operating expenses of €15.8 million.